-- 1. set up a temporary directory - 2. create a python virtual environment named pytorch\env - 3. activate the python virtual environment that we just created
+- 1. set up a temporary directory - 2. load Python 3.11 and its virtual environment module

-4. install the latest version of Py-Torch (and its most common packages) built for the ROCm 6.4
+- 3. create a python virtual environment named pytorch_env - 4. activate the python virtual environment that we just created - 5. update pip - 6. install the latest version of Py-Torch (and its most common packages) built for the ROCm 6.4